Dedication by Beatriz Milhazes (2013)

 - Rio de Janeiro, between August and October 2013.

-- Excellent condition.
+- Excellent condition of conservation.

 - Unique piece.

-To Cláudio, with a hug, Beatrix
+To Claudio, with a hug, Beatrix

 In an interview with journalist Michelle Licory, we learn more about Beatriz Milhazes:

-And this “most expensive Brazilian” label?
+And what about this “most expensive Brazilian” label?